xiaq/coffee-script/UPDATING.md

 ```

 1. Then, once the rebase has succeeded:
-    1. Update the version number of `package.json`
+     a.
+Update the version number of `package.json`
-    1. Update the version number in `src/coffee-script.coffee`
+     a.
+Update the version number in `src/coffee-script.coffee`

 1. Then build a million different times:
 ```sh